-QNET Launches New Line of Sustainable Swiss Watches Under Bernhard H. Mayer Brand
+QNET Launches New Line Of Sustainable Swiss Watches Under Bernhard H. Mayer Brand

-(MENAFN- Watermelon Communications) Dubai – December 11, 2023: Global wellness and lifestyle company QNET just launched its latest innovation in luxury watches under its Swiss brand Bernhard H. Mayer, a name synonymous with precision craftsmanship in the world of timekeeping.
+(MENAFN- AETOSWire) Global wellness and lifestyle company QNET just launched its latest innovation in luxury watches under its Swiss brand Bernhard H. Mayer, a name synonymous with precision craftsmanship in the world of timekeeping.
 The OMNI Collection offers a new line of Swiss watches making a bold statement in the industry, proving that high fashion and luxury can embrace sustainability without compromise.

 The OMNI Collection is a ground-breaking step forward, embodying the brand's commitment to a greener future while maintaining the elegance and prestige that Bernhard H. Mayer is known for.
 These timepieces are designed for the discerning individual who believes that true luxury comes with responsibility to our planet.